It’s that time.

 - that they will be anxious for nothing

-- that they will turn to God and us, as their parents, when they need help
+- that they will turn to God and you, as their parents, when they need help

 - that they will be an example for other kids, in whatever ways they are gifted